-For the purposes of the INFINITECH Open API Gateway, the specific implementation has been extended taking the implementation of the standard API Gateway offered by Spring Cloud Gateway one step further to being more dynamic with the introduction of:
+For the purposes of the INFINITECH Open API Gateway, the specific implementation has been extended taking the implementation of the standard API Gateway offered by Spring Cloud Gateway one step further to being more dynamic with the introduction of the dynamic routing and dynamic filtering features, which were introduced in the prototype version as documented in deliverable D5.11, as well as the Advanced Request Handling operations feature which is introduced on top of the existing features in the final fully functional version as documented in the current deliverable.
+To this end, the complete list of features is as follows:

 - a) Dynamic routing which is not relying on "hardcoded" routes in the configuration but leverages the dynamic service registry that is offered by the Service Registry module.
 Dynamic routing is implemented taking into consideration the changes in the availability and network access information of microservices in the cloud and containerised environments. - b) Dynamic filtering which is applied on all incoming HTTP requests with the dynamic configuration of the relevant filters.
-This dynamic configuration is compiled based on the updated and accurate metadata of each microservice which are dynamically updated and maintained during their self-registration in the Service Registry.
+This dynamic configuration is compiled based on the updated and accurate metadata of each microservice which are dynamically updated and maintained during their self-registration in the Service Registry. - c) Advanced Request Handling operations which are performed in order to facilitate 1-to-many microservices invocation.
+The specific novel feature enables the processing of requests which are translated internally as the invocation of multiple microservices whose results are aggregated and returned to the requestor.
+In case where multiple dynamically-deployed microservice instances should be invoked to proper address the requestor's needs, this can be achieved via a request on a single advanced endpoint that undertakes the responsibility of the collection and aggregation of the results.